bolanxu/Stark-Home-Firefox/README.md

 ## install

-Save `homepage.html` anywhere on your disk, then point Firefox at it:
+Save `homepage.html` anywhere on your disk, then change Firefox settings:

 1. Open `about:preferences#home` in the address bar
 2. Under **New Windows and Tabs** → **Homepage and new windows**, select **Custom URLs**